Hemerochory: Ethelochory

 Ethelochory is intentional transportation of plants or seeds to different regions for agricultural and gardening purposes.
 Numerous crops that are important for human nutrition have been willingly spread by humans.
 Wheat, barley, lentil, beans, flax and poppy seeds, for example, are not typical plants for Central Europe, although they are all archaeotypes.
 People brought them after the beginning of the Neolithic (about 6,500 years ago) gradually from the eastern Mediterranean to central Europe and the rest of the world through the upcoming centuries.
 In central Europe, it is especially Cyperus esculentus which has been classified since the 1980s among the invasive species, because their tubers have been spread en masse, by sticking to vehicles or machines.

 Many of the old cultivated plants have spread around the world, primarily through emigrants from Europe.
 Grown for at least 4,000 years, wheat was introduced to America in the 16th century and Australia in the 19th century.
-Orange, lemons, apricots and peaches were originally native to China.
+Oranges, lemons, apricots and peaches were originally native to China.
 They probably came via the Silk Road as early as the 3rd century BC.
 In Asia Minor and from there through the Romans to the Mediterranean.
 European settlers, in turn, used these species to grow fruit in suitable regions of America.

 From the 16th century, ornamental plants were grown more and more.
 Species native to Europe were first introduced as garden plants.
 These include, for example, the gladioli, the ornamental onion, European bluebell, the snowdrop native to southeast Europe and the common clematis.
 Ornamental plants from more distant regions were added later.
 From East Asia in particular, a number of plants were introduced to Europe as exotic or for economic reasons.